JubbeArt/removeddit/README.md

 cp /var/www/removeddit/config/letsencrypt /etc/letsencrypt/configs/removeddit.com.conf
 ```

-In this config file you change the domains you want and a email for when the certificates are close to expiring.
+In this config file change the domains and the email for your own.
+The email is tells when the certificates are close to expiring.

 This is when the webmasters start praying to God Almighty, for only He can deside the fate of the certbot.
 Forgive me, Father, for I have sinned.
 Just don't fuck up certs you asshole.